quantum-tinkerer/pymablock/docs/source/index.md

 \end{gather}

 Similar to Lowdin perturbation theory or the Schrieffer–Wolff transformation, Pymablock solves Sylvester's equation and imposes unitarity at every order.
-However, differently from other approaches, Pymablock uses efficient algorithms by choosing an appropriate parametrization of the series of the unitary transformation.
+However, differently from other approaches, Pymablock uses efficient algorithms by choosing an efficient parametrization of the series of the unitary transformation.
 As a consequence, the computational cost of every order scales linearly with the order, while the algorithms are still mathematically equivalent.

 To see Pymablock in action, check out the [tutorial](tutorial/getting_started.md).